Particular/ServiceControl/README.md

 * `AWS_REGION`: For testing SQS

 ## Running the Tests

+Running all tests all the times takes a lot of resources.
+Tests are filtered based on the `TEST_FILTER` environment variable.
+If no variable is defined no tests will be run.
+To run a transport tests, e.g., SQS, define the variable as `TEST_FILTER=Transports.SQS`.
+The `TEST_FILTER` variable supports multiple values, semi-colon separated.
+For example, to run SQS tests and all default tests not transport specific define the variable as `TEST_FILTER=Transports.SQS;Default`.
+Using the same approach to run SQS and ASB tests define the variable as `TEST_FILTER=Transports.SQS;Transports.AzureServiceBus`.
+The following list contains all the possible `TEST_FILTER` values:

+- `All` - runs all tests
+- `Default` - runs only non-transport-specific tests
+- `Transports.AzureServiceBus`
+- `Transports.AzureStorageQueues`
+- `Transports.MSMQ`
+- `Transports.RabbitMQ`
+- `Transports.SqlServer`
+- `Transports.SQS`

+### Use the x64 test agent

 The tests need to be run in x64 otherwise an exception about RavenDB (Voron) not being supported in 32bit mode will be thrown.
 The ServiceControl.runsettings file in each test project should automatically ensure that tests are run in 64 bit mode.
 For reference, there is also a setting in Visual Studio that can be used to ensure test execution is using x64 only:

 ![image](https://user-images.githubusercontent.com/4316196/177248330-c7357e85-b7a1-4cec-992f-535b1e9a0cb4.png)

 ### Integration Tests

 ًBy default integration tests use `MSMQ` transport to run.
 This can be overridden by renaming the `_connection.txt` file in the root of the solution to `connection.txt` and updating the transport type and connection string.
 Only the first 3 lines of this file are read with the following information:
 - First line is the Transport name